Introduction

 Library preparation and deep sequencing

-After all time points were selected, harvested, and PCR amplified, the target gene amplicon was isolated from gDNA by gel purification.
+After all time points were selected, harvested, and PCR amplified for both TPR-MET and TPR-METΔEx14 libraries, the target gene amplicon was isolated from gDNA by gel purification.
 The entire 150μl PCR reaction for each sample was mixed with 1X NEB Purple Loading Dye (6X stock) and run on a 0.8% agarose, 1X TBE gel, at 100 mA until there was clear ladder and band separation.
 The target amplicons were gel excised and purified with the Zymo Gel DNA Recovery kit.
 To remove excess agarose contamination, each sample was then further cleaned using the Zymo DNA Clean and Concentrator-5 kit.
 Amplicon DNA concentrations were then determined by Qubit dsDNA HS assay (Invitrogen).

-Libraries were then prepared for deep sequencing using the Nextera XT DNA Library Prep kit in a 96-well plate format (Illumina).
+TPR-MET and TPR-METΔEx14 libraries were then prepared for deep sequencing using the Nextera XT DNA Library Prep kit in a 96-well plate format (Illumina).
 Manufacturer’s instructions were followed for each step: tagmentation, indexing and amplification, and clean up.
 Libraries were indexed using the IDT for Nextera Unique Dual Indexes Set C (Illumina).
-Then, indexed libraries were quantified using the Agilent TapeStation with HS D5000 screen tape (Agilent) and reagents (Agilent).
+In this approach, the 861 bp amplicon for each library is randomly cleaved by a transposome into ∼300 bp fragments following a Poisson distribution, which allows for direct sequencing.
+Indexed libraries were quantified using the Agilent TapeStation with HS D5000 screen tape and reagents (Agilent).
 DNA concentrations were further confirmed with a Qubit dsDNA HS assay.
-All samples were manually normalized and pooled at 10nM for MET and METΔEx14.
+All samples across both TPR-MET and TPR-METΔEx14 libraries (library, biological replicate, time point, IL-3 condition) were manually normalized to 10nM and pooled.
 The libraries were then paired-end sequenced (SP300) on two lanes of a NovaSeq6000.

 MET kinase domain variant analysis and scoring